jonidelv/generator-create-redux-app/README.md

 [official documentation](https://github.com/styled-components/styled-components).

-## Can I use Sass with this boilerplate?
+## Adding Sass Preprocessor

-Yes, although we advise against it and **do not support this**.
+Can I use Sass with this boilerplate? yes, although we advise against it and **do not support this**.
 We selected [`styled-components`](https://github.com/styled-components/styled-components) over Sass because its approach is more powerful: instead of trying to give a styling language programmatic abilities, it pulls logic and configuration